gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/03_publish_geometry.rst

 ..
 Tip::

   **Quality:**
-  To control meshing process and the smoothness of your geometry use the following gh components:
+  To control meshing process and the smoothness of your geometry use the following Grasshopper components:

   - Setting (Speed)
   - Setting (Quality)